manifoldmarkets/manifold/twitch-bot/README.md

 This repo can be built into a Docker image ready for deployment to a hosting site as-is.
 The container host must have all the [environmental variables](#environmental-variables) set for this to work.

-The Docker image can be built with `docker build -t {IMAGE_NAME} .` in the root of the repository, and run with `docker run --env-file .env -p 9172:9172 -it {IMAGE_NAME}`
+The Docker image can be built using the `scripts/build-docker.sh` script, and run with the `scripts/launch-docker.sh` script.

+## Fixing failed deployments

+In the case that the bot fails to deploy, it is possible that future "quick deployments" (i.e. using the `deploy-to-remote` script) will fail due to being unable to instigate a smooth handover of control to the updated bot container.

+In order to fix this, all running Docker containers must be killed before the script can be run.
+This can be done by SSHing into the remote server using `gcloud compute ssh dev-twitch-bot` OR `gcloud compute ssh twitch-bot` and then running `docker kill $(docker ps -q)`

 ## Viewing logs in production